-Contracted Hospital Where Privileged – Identify the primary (one) contracted hospital in the service area where the provider has admitting privileges, other than courtesy privileges.
+Contracted Hospital Where Privileged – Identify the contracted hospital in the service area where the provider has admitting privileges, other than courtesy privileges.
 If the provider does not have admitting privileges, please leave cell blank.
 If the provider has admitting privileges at more than one contracted hospital, please insert additional rows as needed and copy all corresponding data in each line for all other contracted hospitals where the provider has admitting privileges.
 Note: The spelling of the contracted hospital(s) must be exactly the same as the spelling of the contracted hospital listed on HSD-3 Detail.

 If PCP, Accepts New Patients? – Indicate if provider accepts new patients by entering a "Y" or "N" response.
-If "N" was entered in column 11, please leave cell blank.

 If PCP, Accepts Only Established Patients? – Indicate if provider accepts only established patients by entering a "Y" or "N" response.
 If "N" was entered in column 11, please leave cell blank.